UtrechtUniversity/Workshop-IRAS/docs/preparations.md

 ### Upload course material to **Lisa**

 Earlier in this workshop you have downloaded the course material to your workstation.
 With the new filebrowser installed (MobaXterm or Cyberduck) you can upload these files to **Lisa**.
 Upload the folder `Workshop-IRAS` on your workstation to **Lisa**.
+In MobaXterm it is easiest to upload the .zip folder as it is not possible, to upload the entire folder via the file browser in the left pane.
+On Lisa you can simply unzip the folder using the `unzip Workshop-IRAS.zip` command.
 Now, in your home directory on **Lisa** there must be a directory `Workshop-IRAS` with all the subdirectories and files.
 Check!

 ### Editing files on **Lisa**

-You probably are acustomed to using RStudio to edit your R files.
+You probably are accustomed to using RStudio to edit your R files.
 With RStudio you can also edit other `text` files.
-On LISA there is no RStudio or any other windows oriented editor like `Notepad` or `Xcode`.
+On LISA there is no RStudio or any other windows oriented editors like `Notepad` or `Xcode`.
 Linux editors like `vim` are very versatile, but hard to learn.
 It would take days to master these editors.
 For this course we will edit all the files on your workstation.

 _For macOS users:_
 If you right click on a file in your Cyberduck file browser you can select `Edit with` and then select an editor.
 In the preferences of Cyberduck you can install a default editor (e.g. RStudio).
 If you save the file it will be transferred back to **Lisa**, but if you change the filename it will be stored on your workstation.

 _For Windows users:_

-[Jelle & Mariana help me?]
+In MobaXterm, simply double click a file in the file browser in the left pane.
+A **Windows** program (such as RStudio) will open to edit the file.
+If you save the file it will be transferred back to **Lisa**, but if you change the filename it will be stored on your workstation.

 ### Useful Linux commands

-Allthough we try to avoid working on the commandline of Lisa as much as possible, it is unsurmountable that you will have to sometimes.
+Although we try to avoid working on the commandline of Lisa as much as possible, it is unavoidable that you will have to use a couple of Linux commands.
 On internet there are lots of sites explaining the Linux commands.
 The most useful commands for our purpose are:

 `pwd` : print current working directory